Improve Memory Function Naturally

 One study revealed that a combination of ginseng and ginkgo biloba was the most effective formula for increasing brainpower.
 A preparation of 60% ginseng and 40% ginkgo was the most effective formula when it came to improving the memory of the study volunteers.

 Rosemary is another herb famous for its effects on memory.
 Several studies have explored the effect of the herb’s scent in particular.
-One study in particular concluded that participants exposed to the scent of rosemary essential oil demonstrated a significant improvement in performance on memory-related tasks.
+One study, in particular, concluded that participants exposed to the scent of rosemary essential oil demonstrated a significant improvement in performance on memory-related tasks.

 The use of herbs in a targeted and responsible way can help multiply the effects of other memory-enhancing techniques.

-Several techniques can immediately improve memory.
+Several techniques can immediately improve memory function.
 Grouping similar concepts together and relating new information to old memories are two powerful ways to improve retention and recall.
 By establishing relationships between new ideas and existing memories, the mind can better retain and apply its data.
 At the same time, teaching new ideas to other people — which requires recall and focus, and helps refine and reinforce your existing information — is another powerful way to improve memory.
 Actively seeking out new information, rather than just passively absorbing it as it comes, also helps in the coding of new information.

-These techniques focus on the behavioral and mental processes associated with memory, another powerful way to improve this dynamic faculty.[/toggle] [toggle title=”4.
-Manage your stress.”]
-Stress is one of the greatest barriers to a strong memory.
+These techniques focus on the behavioral and mental processes associated with memory, another powerful way to improve this dynamic faculty.

 Stress hormones are known to influence the prefrontal cortex, a region of the brain that governs high-level “executive” functions such as working memory and decision-making.
 One recent study discovered that repeated stress causes a significant loss of glutamate receptors, which reduce cognitive processes carried out by the prefrontal cortex.
 The researchers in the study also found that if they blocked the mechanism causing this reduction, they could prevent the stress-induced decrease in memory.